19hours/sg-statutes/Acts/Income Tax Act.md

 [7/2007]

 (3) In the case of an individual resident in Singapore in the year of assessment who is a citizen or permanent resident of Singapore and who, in the year preceding the year of assessment, has paid money in accordance with section 18 of the Central Provident Fund Act (Cap.
-36) to his, his spouse’s, his sibling’s, his parent’s or his grandparent’s retirement account , there shall be allowed a deduction of the amount of such payment or $7,000, whichever is the less; except that no payment made to his spouse’s or his sibling’s retirement account shall be allowed as a deduction if the income of that spouse or sibling exceeds $2,000 in the year preceding the year of payment.
+36) to his spouse’s, his sibling’s, his parent’s or his grandparent’s retirement account or special account, there shall be allowed a deduction of the amount of such payment or $7,000, whichever is the less; except that no payment made to his spouse’s or his sibling’s retirement account or special account shall be allowed as a deduction if the income of that spouse or sibling exceeds $2,000 in the year preceding the year of payment.

 [Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]